Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Double-cusps and their global properties

 There is a relevant but standard change of variables $(t,x)\rightarrow (R,V)$ given by,

 where one can better observe certain important global facts.
 The spatial coordinate $V$ is the conjugate of $R$ and satisfies the wave equation too.
 With this change, we have,

 so light rays in the plane $(t,x)$ are mapped into light rays in the $(R,V)$ plane.
 The spacetime region is the region $R>|V|$ and the slice $t=0$ maps into the hyperbola $R^{2}-V^{2}=R_{0}^{2}$, $R>0$.
 This is displayed in \Cref{fig:rv}.
 The whole picture proves that $t=0$ is a Cauchy surface for the double cusp spacetime.
 It can be seen that the spacetime cannot be smoothly extended to the past boundary $R=|V|$, which is singular.
 The CMC curve $t=s(x)$ is mapped into a curve that is also asymptotic to the lines $R=V, V>0$ and $R=-V, V<0$ but is not a hyperbola, of course.
-Though these two Cauchy hypersurfaces look similar, there is a clear distinction between them: the former approaches the past boundary faster than the latter and in such a way that the Lorentzian distance to the past boundary tends to zero for the former but remains bounded away from zero for the latter.
-The significant consequence of this is that when considering the Cauchy problem for the Einstein equations, \crefrange{eq:sysR}{eq:a_debil}, over the hypersurface $t=0$, perturbations of the initial data that do not fall to zero sufficiently fast as $x\rightarrow \infty$ may cause large distortions of the spacetime.
-This point will reappear when discussing the double cusp's stability statement as a spacetime.
+Though these two Cauchy hypersurfaces look similar, there is a clear distinction between them: the former approaches the past boundary faster than the latter.

 Based on the discussion above, it may seem that making the analysis on the coordinates $(t,x)$ is inconvenient.
-However, the great advantage of it is that it displays $(W_{b},q_{b})$ as a time-independent parametrized geodesic segment in the hyperbolic plane.
-This proves to be very useful.
+However, the great advantage of it is that it displays $(W_{b},q_{b})$ as a time-independent non-affinely parametrized geodesic segment in the hyperbolic plane, which proves to be highly useful.
 Given the motivation of the stability problem we have discussed, the natural gauge to work would be the CMC gauge.
-This choice, however, entangles a number of difficulties, for instance, finding and dealing with the right shift, which makes it more complex.
-We plan to do that analysis elsewhere.
+This approach, however, introduces several complexities, for instance, finding and dealing with the right shift, which complicates the analysis.
+We plan to address this in future work.